diggerhq/digger/README.md

 Digger runs terraform natively in your CI.
 This is:

 - Secure, because cloud access secrets aren't shared with a third-party
-- Cost-effective, because you are not paying for additional compute just to run your terraform
+- Cost-effective, because you are not paying for additional computing just to run your terraform

 ## Features